AFLplusplus/AFLplusplus/README.md

 LAF instance.

-Then run as many instances as you have cores left with either -Q mode or - better - use a binary rewriter like afl-dyninst, retrowrite, zaflr, fibre, etc.
+Then run as many instances as you have cores left with either -Q mode or - better - use a binary rewriter like afl-dyninst, retrowrite, zaflr, etc.

-For Qemu and Frida mode, check out the persistent mode and snapshot features, they give a huge speed improvement!
+For Qemu and Frida mode, check out the persistent mode, it gives a huge speed improvement if it is possible to use.

 ### QEMU